Your first time on track

 6. Food – Some tracks supply a meal at the event, others don’t.
 Make sure you know beforehand whether you should bring a lunch, they’ll serve you lunch, or if food is available nearby.
 The same goes for water.

 7. Learn the Track – Your day will be better if you learn the track before you arrive.
 Study a track map.
 Find video online.
 Learning the track is often one of the hardest things to do on the day of your event.
-Instead, spend some time beforehand and you’ll be able to focus more on your driving and less on whether the next corner is a right or left.
+Instead, spend some time beforehand, and you’ll be able to focus more on your driving and less on whether the next corner is a right or left.

 8. Leave Your Ego at Home – Don’t be the driver that pushes too hard and goes off track or damages their car.
 This isn’t a competition.
 Nobody wins the HPDE through speed!
 You win by learning as much as you can and thinking about where you can improve.